ziapeltagames/lavender-hack/RULES.md

 ### Blather

 I really wanted to keep the widely known d20 interpretations of 1 as a fumble or massive failure and 20 as a critical success.
+It's easier to ~~trick~~ persuade people into playing.

 ## Advantage/Disadvantage